Stephen-Beck/MSSA-PCAD18_ChallengeLab_2.3/README.md

 ```
-Write a C# Sharp program that takes a number and a width, also a number, as input.
+Write a C# Sharp program that takes a choice of character and a width as an integer.
-Display a triangle of that width, using that number.
+Then display a triangle of that width, using that character.

 Test Data
-    Enter a number: 6
+    Enter a character: e
     Enter the desired width: 6

 Expected Output:
-666666
+eeeeee
-66666
+eeeee
-6666
+eeee
-666
+eee
-66
+ee
-6
+e
 ```